 Mizzou Engineering students could see advanced online learning experiences this coming year.
 A new lab will equip faculty from across the College with professional-level studio equipment.

-Brian Maurer is designing the lab.
+Gillian Maurer is designing the lab.
 He is director of undergraduate studies for the Information Technology program.

 “The idea is to provide faculty with an appropriate facility for developing and deploying the highest quality educational materials we can for both synchronous and asynchronous classes,” he said.

 Mizzou administrators expect in-seat classes to resume this fall.
 Still, some courses will be offered online to support social distancing.

 The new lab will allow faculty members to conduct live classes and pre-record lectures for online classes.
 Instructors will also be able to engage students through demonstrations.

 The lab will have several cameras to provide different views and angles.
 An overhead camera will allow faculty members to show equipment.
 Instructors will be able to display charts, images or graphics behind them.
 They will have access to an interactive tablet where they can write out notes and equations.
 And they’ll have the ability to switch camera views at any time.